sen-tou/stvbyr-tech/content/blog/what-i-learned-using-obsidian.md

 where to find material that has further information about it should I be interested in reading it again.

-This is a huge help for me as I am a neurodivergend person.
+This is a huge help for me as I am a neurodivergent person.
 It is easier to keep track of knowledge outside of my brain.

 However I am not a researcher and I am not collecting knowledge to process it